cawney4/PennSplat/README.md

 We also had a hard time spawning players of different colors.
 The Network Manager only accepts one player character prefab which it spawns for all players.
 Online solutions say to create a custom Network Manager script that can accept multiple prefabs.
 We tried that, but it does not work.
 In fact, our character generation code is never executed for an unknown reason.

+The trail renderer will sometimes disappear, but moving around some more will cause it to come back.

 Resources:
 GPS Location Service: Google Go Maps - https://www.assetstore.unity3d.com/en/#!/content/78642